 Welcome to Wee Care Academy

-Wee Care Academy is a nature enhanced learning program.
-We know the natural world is full of wondrous opportunities and resources for children to build a strong foundation for scientific, technological, engineering, artistic, and mathematical thinking.
+At Wee Care Academy we know the natural world is full of wondrous opportunities and resources for children to build a strong foundation for scientific, technological, engineering, artistic, and mathematical thinking.

 Our mission at Wee Care Academy is to provide excellent, reliable, high-quality child care and education to the children and families we serve.